qazsweet/paperReview/README.md

 # paperReview

-learn or catch something new everyday
+learn or catch up with something new everyday

 ### list not least include:
 paper, presentation, survey, etc.